 - Nahce Medical Records Specialist Badge

-- Be confirmed as a graduate of a recognized Medical Records Specialist Program or School.
+- Be confirmed as a graduate of a recognized Medical Records Specialist courses or School.

 - Confirmed employment by a medical facility as a Phlebotomist for a minimum of 2 years.

 Workforce EnrollmentPAY IN FULL Total cost:

 $499 down $99 month x13 Total cost: $1786

 $199 down $76 month x22 Total cost: $1871

 Nahce offers the highest standards of academic quality at affordable tuition rates with easy payment options.
 Invest in yourself and the most promising health career opportunities today.

 $499 down $99 month x13 Total cost: $1786 / $99 USD - monthly$199 down $76 month x22 Total cost: $1871 / $76 USD - monthly

 We make the following guarantee: